JayHarkhanii/JayHarkhanii/README.md

 *December 2019 - February 2020*

-* Processed data of more than **7000** customers of telecommunication company to remove redundancy and inconsistency.
+* Processed data of more than **7000** customers of a telecommunication company to remove redundancy and inconsistency.
 * Led a team of **4** to construct a **Machine Learning model** with an accuracy of **90%** to predict Customer Churn.
 * Built a **Customer Segmentation Tool** for Marketing Team to boost customer retention rate and company profitability.
 * Used [Seaborn](https://seaborn.pydata.org/) library to visualize customers' data based on demographics and other factors to support the Sales Team.